-“Black pellets” is the generic name for a range thermally-treated biofuel pellets intended for substitution of fossil-origin material in heat and power production.
-Woody biomass or agricultural residues can be processed into black pellets via various methods, including hydrothermal carbonization, torrefaction (mild pyrolysis) and steam explosion.
+“Steam treated pellets” is the generic name for a range of thermally-treated biofuel pellets intended for substitution of fossil-origin material in heat and power production.
+Woody biomass or agricultural residues can be processed into steam treated pellets via various methods, including hydrothermal carbonization, torrefaction (mild pyrolysis) and steam treatment.

-Valmet’s BioTrac system may be applied in the production of black pellets as well.
-A BioTrac steam explosion process is easily integrated to existing pulp mill or CHP-plants (Combined Heat and Power plants) thereby offering low energy use and unsurpassed environmental performance.
+Valmet Pretreatment BioTrac system may be applied in the production of steam treated pellets as well.
+A BioTrac steam treatment process is easily integrated into existing pulp mills or CHP-plants (Combined Heat and Power plants) thereby offering low energy use and unsurpassed environmental performance.